gitmarek/libbitcoinrpc/doc/design.md

    method).
 8. Free the initialised structures via appropriate `bitcointpc_*_free()`.
 9. Clean up the library's internal state: `bitcoinrpc_global_cleanup()`.

-Or you can use convenience functions in the following way:

-1. Initialise the library once by calling `bitcoinrpc_global_init()`.
-2. Initialise the client: `bitcoinrpc_cl_init()` and specify parameters like user name, password, IP address and port.
-3. Use a function, e.g.: `unsigned int bitcoinrpc_cget_getconnectioncount()`.
-4. Perform step 3. as many times as needed.
-5. Clean up the library's internal state: `bitcoinrpc_global_cleanup()`.

 For more specific explanation of how to you the library, please refer to the [tutorial](./tutorial.md) and [examples](./examples.md).